Building Needs Assessments

 What barriers exist to student achievement?
 What does data tell you?

 District-wide focus on student literacy is needed.
 MSHS students need increased opportunities for interactive and engaging activities in classrooms.
-The Building Leadership Team reviewed data such as ewalkThrough, attendance, office discipline referrals, and qualitative observations.
-During the 2022-2023 school year, teachers followed students for the day, and their reflections were also reviewed.
+The Building Leadership Team reviewed data such as ewalkThrough, attendance, Office Discipline Referrals, and qualitative observations.

 Priorities